gardener-attic/vsphere-csi-driver/README.md

 <!-- markdownlint-disable MD034 -->
 # Container Storage Interface (CSI) driver for vSphere

+**[DEPRECATION WARNING] This repository supported [this patch](github.com/gardener/vsphere-csi-driver) as Gardener deliverables waited for resolution.
+With  resolution and Gardener dependencies merging back to 3.0.0 upstream, the repository is archived.**

 This repository provides tools and scripts for building and testing the vSphere CSI provider.
 This driver is in a stable `GA` state and is suitable for production use.
 Some of the features may be in the `beta` phase.
 Please refer [feature matrix](https://docs.vmware.com/en/VMware-vSphere-Container-Storage-Plug-in/2.0/vmware-vsphere-csp-getting-started/GUID-E59B13F5-6F49-4619-9877-DF710C365A1E.html) for more details.  vSphere CSI driver requires vSphere 6.7 U3 or higher in order to operate.

 The CSI driver, when used on Kubernetes, also requires the use of the out-of-tree vSphere Cloud Provider Interface [CPI](https://github.com/kubernetes/cloud-provider-vsphere).